 Disclosure requirements of the book-entry system and securities market

-According to chapter 8, section 1 of the Act on the Book-Entry System (14.12.2012/749), as amended, and chapter 8 of the Securities Market Act (14.12.2012/746), the nominee registration custodian (in this case, CBL) shall, upon request, notify the requestor (for example but not limited to, the Finnish Financial Supervision Authority (FIN-FSA), the issuer or its agent) of the name of the beneficial owner of the book entries, where this is known, as well as of the number of book entries held by the owner.
+According to Chapter 4, Section 4 of the Act on the Book-Entry System and Settlement Activities 16.6.2017/348, as amended, and Chapter 8 of the Securities Market Act (14.12.2012/746), the nominee registration custodian (in this case, CBL) shall, upon request, notify the requestor (the Finnish Financial Supervision Authority (FIN-FSA), the issuer or its agent) of the name of the beneficial owner of the book entries, where this is known, as well as of the number of book entries held by the owner.

 If the name of the beneficial owner of the book entries is not known, the nominee registration custodian shall notify of corresponding information about the representative acting on behalf of the owner as well as submitting a written declaration to the effect that the beneficial owner is not a Finnish legal or natural person.